 A second experiment was performed in which the translation stage was scanned at constant velocity.
-The translation stage setpoint is configured to have a "triangular" shape with stroke of ± 4.5 mm.
+The translation stage setpoint is configured to have a "triangular" shape with stroke of $\pm 4.5$ mm.
 Both ground motion and translation stage vibrations were included in the simulation.
-Similar to what was performed for the tomography simulation, the Point of Interest (PoI) position with respect to the granite was recorded and compared with the experimental measurements in Figure 2.99.
+Similar to what was performed for the tomography simulation, the PoI position with respect to the granite was recorded and compared with the experimental measurements in Figure 2.99.
 A similar error amplitude was observed, thus indicating that the multi-body model with the included disturbances accurately represented the micro-station behavior in typical scientific experiments.